 “Public Health England does not have the evidence to back up its claim about the safety of e-cigarettes, which are used by 3million people in Britain, and claims more research into side-effects is needed urgently.”

 “Inhaling a vapour many times a day for decades is unlikely to come without some sort of adverse effect and time will tell what that will be.
 It would be better avoided, but from the smoker’s perspective it is a far better bet than carrying on smoking tobacco.”

-John Britton was correct about an adverse effect from inhaling vapour, but it didn’t take decades.
-Unfortunately, there is a serious lack of understanding with this product and nobody knows for certain the repercussions that will follow.
+John Britton was correct about the adverse effects of inhaling vapour, but it didn’t take decades.
+Unfortunately, there is a serious lack of understanding of this product and nobody knows for certain the repercussions that will follow.

 “Studies suggest that the base components of vaping fluid – propylene glycol and glycerin – are producing chemical reactions when mixed with flavour additives that leave oil droplets on the lungs, which may mean that even those who do not vape THC (the main active ingredient of cannabis) and vitamin E acetate, are at risk.”

 “So, most things in life carry a risk, so for example driving cars, cars cause lots of road accidents, lots of people killed on the roads, but we don’t stop people driving, we try to make them less harmful.
 So, harm reduction is about enabling people to continue doing that thing but doing it in a less harmful way.”

 Putting Ann’s questionable comparison of “cars causing road accidents” with smoking tobacco cigarettes aside…